 - ¼ cup light brown sugar

 - ½ cup unsalted butter, softened

 - 1 ¼ cups canned pumpkin purée

 - 2 cups all-purpose flour

 - 1 tablespoon pumpkin pie spice

 - 1 teaspoon baking soda

 - Use a scoop or measuring cup to portion the batter into the lined muffin pan (about ½ to ⅔ full).

-Remove from the center and allow to cool completely before topping with glaze.
+- Remove from the oven and allow to cool completely before topping with glaze.